 Making mascarpone is one of the easiest cheese making processes.
-It is much cheaper than the commercially bought one, and it definitely is even more delicious.
+It is much cheaper than the commercially bought one, and is even more delicious.
 All you need are 2 ingredients.
 Following are the simple steps to making MASCARPONE in your very own kitchen.

 500 ml heavy whipping cream

 7.5 ml fresh and strained lemon juice or 1/4 tsp tartaric acid

 Cheese cloth or cloth coffee filter

 10 cc syringe